martinthomson/i-d-template/doc/ADOPTING.md

 Firstly, **do not create a fork**.
 There are better options.

 You can rename the draft before or after transferring the repository.
+Don't forget to change both the filename and the name of the draft (in the docname field, for example).

 ## Best Option - Transfer the Repository